Home > Funding > Warmer Homes Scotland

 Who is eligible?

-The eligibility criteria is summarised below.
+The eligibility criteria are summarised below.

 • Be a homeowner or the tenant of a private-sector landlord